MedAmineBayoudha/TinyML/README.md

 ![image](https://user-images.githubusercontent.com/101800565/202810830-53b0fa4b-a7ee-4b2f-8ad8-01bb241f4f1a.png)

 Make sure you have Ax,Ay,Az, on the serial monitor.
-With the LSM9DS1 in your hand, make a Move upward to signify 'UP'.Make 20-30 Up movement.
+With the LSM9DS1 in your hand, make a Move upward to signify 'UPDOWN'.Make 20-30 Up movement.
 On the Serial monitor, uncheck Autoscrol button and copy the data.
 Save the data on your pc as UPDOWN.csv.Make a Move to the right 20-30 times too while checking Serial Monitor and copy the data again, but this time save as RIGHTLEFT.csv and Idle.csv on your PC.